 Further afield Everton Park & Gardens is a sprawling mass of gardens with Prince Rupert’s Tower a quirky, 18th-century stone monument offering elevated panoramic views of the city.
 Stanley Park is a 110-acre park, designed by Edward Kemp and opened in 1870.
 It is the park that divides the two football teams of Liverpool FC & Everton FC.
 It includes the 1899 Gladstone Conservatory (restored and renamed the Isla Gladstone Conservatory).

 Newsham Park & Garden is a roughly 45-minute walk from the city centre and has a large number of birds, walkways and little bridges.
 It’s picturesque and is surrounded by more of Liverpool’s amazing architecture.
 Featuring a manicured public 19th-century park with walled gardens, a play area & listed lodge building, Wavertree Botanic Gardens are roughly a 30-minute walk away from the city centre.
-These gardens are best viewed in spring & summer and are rather bleak in the autumnal & winter months.
+These gardens are best viewed in spring & summer and are rather bleak in the autumn & winter months.

 Riverside Drive & Otterspool Promenade are also great for kids and feature large grassy park areas as well as a pretty big skate park.
 Walking here from Liverpool city centre will take at least an hour if not longer so I’d recommend driving as there’s extensive parking.
 Whilst you’re here you can pick blackberries at the beautiful but slightly abandoned Festival Gardens where you’ll also find a beautiful pond and river linking up throughout the gardens and a really cool oriental garden.